Freight Shipping from Denver to Miami

 How much does it cost to ship freight from Denver to Miami?

-Full truckload (FTL) rates from Denver, CO to Miami, FL currently range from $4,822-$5,944 for a standard dry van load over the 2,243-mile route.
+Full truckload (FTL) rates from Denver, CO to Miami, FL currently range $4,822-$5,944 (roughly $2.15-$2.67 per mile over 2,243 miles).
 LTL shipments typically cost $1,434-$2,307 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Miami?